TahaFurkanTorun/Strategic-Facility-Location-Model-/README.md

-# Strategic Network Optimization: A Data-Driven Approach to the Multi-Facility Location Problem
+# Strategic Facility Location: A Data-Driven Approach to the Multi-Facility Location Problem

 This project was developed as part of the **IE 440: Nonlinear Models** course at **Boğaziçi University** by me and my friends Mete Kalkan and Yiğit Bostancı.